 It’s too far to walk and not safe!

-How to travel between Terminals 1 and 2 at México City Airport
+What’s the best way to get from Terminal 1 to Terminal 2 at México City Airport

 If you are arriving in Mexico at the Aeropuerto Internacional Benito Juarez, AICM on an international flight and have a domestic transfer, you will have to go through immigration, collect your bags and check-in for the next flight.
 Maybe at the same terminal, maybe not.